remix-run/react-router/docs/start/rendering.md

 - Server Side Rendering
 - Static Pre-rendering

-All routes are always client side rendered as the user navigates around the app.
-However, you can control server rendering and static pre-rendering with the `ssr` and `prerender` options in the Vite plugin.
+You can control server rendering and static pre-rendering with the `ssr` and `prerender` options in the Vite plugin.

 ## Server Side Rendering